 Block Shear Limit State

-• The characteristic block shear strength Rn is calculated on the basis of the yield and rupture limit states along the shear surface or surfaces and the rupture limit states along the tensile surface.
+• The characteristic block shear strength Rn is calculated based on the yield and rupture limit states along the shear surface or surfaces and the rupture limit states along the tensile surface.

 Tensile Strength